Data Processing Agreement

 2.1 Access Control

 When processing support requests and preparing quotations, the names and e-mail addresses of contact persons in your company - no data from the Omnifact platform - are processed in Google Workspace.
-A detailed description of Google's physical security measures can be found here: https://cloud.google.com/docs/security/physical-to-logical-space
+A description of Google's physical security measures can be found here: https://cloud.google.com/docs/security/physical-to-logical-space

 2.2 Access Control